Products & Solutions

 Possible causes can include wires with so little metal exposed that they do not make good contact in the terminal strip.
 Screw terminals may not be tight, especially if the wire is not soldered in place.
 In harsh environments, the encoder or wires can get bumped.
 Open wires can also present as a flat line, the more intuitively obvious indicator.The flat line traces are caused by open wires at the receiving device end.

-Example above: A and B-Not channels open, crosstalk from other channels present
+Example above: B and A-Not channels open, crosstalk from other channels present

-Example above: A channel open, crosstalk from other channels present
+Example above: Z channel open, crosstalk from other channels present

-Example above: B-Not and Z Channels Open, crosstalk from compliment channels on both
+Example above: B-Not and A-Not Channels Open, crosstalk from compliment channels on both

 Do one or more channels have very low amplitudes?